-- Write an editorial for the local newspapers.
+- Write an editorial for local newspapers.
 Highlight the many opportunities FFA has to offer. - Provide "FFA Fun Facts" for your local media and school newspaper.
-Write a list of things such as, "FFA has more than half a million members throughout the United States, Puerto Rico and the US Virgin Islands." - Hold an open house for the community.
+Write a list of things such as, "FFA has more than half a million members throughout the United States, Puerto Rico and the U.S. Virgin Islands." - Hold an open house for the community.
 Show off your classrooms, facilities and other special chapter areas.
-You also could do this at an off-site location, not necessarily a farm. - Have the local mayor and or town officials sign the Proclamation of FFA Week. - Work with local newspapers, radio and TV stations to highlight the activities of the chapter and chapter members.
+You also could do this at an off-site location, not necessarily a farm. - Have the local mayor and or town officials sign the Proclamation of FFA Week.
+Take it a step further and reach out to the governor for the proclamation! - Work with local newspapers, radio and TV stations to highlight the activities of the chapter and chapter members.
 Don't forget about your school newspaper. - Take food or treats to the morning radio/TV stations. - Work with local billboard agencies and secure space for an FFA Week billboard.
 Maybe they will donate the space for a month or so. - Develop an FFA Week supplement for the local paper or for the school newsletter.
 Or make it electronic and post it on websites. - Send ad slicks to area businesses for possible placement in newsletters, etc. Work with your local newspaper for donated ad space. - Hold an auction not only for special items, but auction off member time used for community service or labor at a family farm. - Place "FFA Supporter" signs in the windows of partnering businesses.